Reference

 3. Package controls package creation and optional raw HTTP upload defaults.

-4. Pester controls the test run configuration used by Test-NovaBuild.
+4. Pester controls the test run configuration used by Invoke-NovaTest and Test-NovaBuild.

 Default behavior matters.